calin-darie/gentle-glow-onyx-boox/README.md

 For example, you can schedule the light to turn to your Sunset config at 17:30, then to your Night config at 21:00, then off in the morning at 9:00.

-While the schedule is on, you may still change the frontlightlight manually, and the configuration will last until the next scheduled change.
+While the schedule is on, you may still change the frontlight manually, and the configuration will last until the next scheduled change.

 ## License